creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-09-12-tutorial-cvae.md

 Depending on the type of reference available, the value of conditional VAE can be different.

-* If there exists only one reference for a given input, the interest of the conditional VAE resides in the mixing of the input $$x$$ data with the corresponding $$y$$ in the latent space through the modeling of $$p(z/x,y)$$.
-This can be viewed as a regularisation process that "efficiently" integrates reference information during inference thanks to the dedicated latent space and the mapping $$p(y/x,z)$$.
+* If there exists only one reference for a given input, the interest of the conditional VAE resides in the mixing of the input $$x$$ data with the corresponding $$y$$ in the latent space through the modeling of $$p(z \vert x,y)$$.
+This can be viewed as a regularisation process that "efficiently" integrates reference information during inference thanks to the dedicated latent space and the mapping $$p(y \vert x,z)$$.

-> In the context of segmentation, modeling $$p(z/x,y)$$ can be seen as an "efficient" way to integrate shape prior into the latent space.
+> In the context of segmentation, modeling $$p(z \vert x,y)$$ can be seen as an "efficient" way to integrate shape prior into the latent space.

 &nbsp;

-* If there exists several references for a given input, which is the case when we want to model inter/intra-expert variability, the interest of the conditional VAE resides in its capacity to model the reference variability in the latent space through the modeling of $$p(z/x,y)$$.
+* If there exists several references for a given input, which is the case when we want to model inter/intra-expert variability, the interest of the conditional VAE resides in its capacity to model the reference variability in the latent space through the modeling of $$p(z \vert x,y)$$.
 This way, a single input corresponds to several latent variables that are located in the same region of the space, as illustrated in the figure below.

 ![](/collections/images/cvae/cvae_prior_depending_on_x_multiple_y.jpg)